midhunraj007/robot2/README.md

 Now the robot is placed on the table-top and you can use the action menu placed at the botom of the table to control your robot.

-## Diploying on Azure Devops using Azure Pipeline:
+## Diploying on Azure using Azure Pipeline:

 ![Azure DevOps](images/AzureDevops.jpg)